 Wednesday, 10 January 2024

-Moors Murders
+Moors Murders - Beyond Belief

 I have been re reading a book about the Moors murders, by Emlyn Williams.
 It came out many years ago, fairly soon after the couple were tried and imprisoned.
-Williams wrote in novelistic fashion, rather than in a non fiction format and he has been criticised for this.
-But much of what he wrote seems to be correct, and he interviewed many people who were involved with Brady and Hindley.
-He got to know David Smith, who was Myra's brother in law and who betrayed the couple to the police.
+Williams wrote in novelistic fashion, rather than in a non fiction format, and he has been criticised for this.
+But much of what he wrote seems to be correct.
+He interviewed many people who were involved with Brady and Hindley.
+He got to know David Smith, who was Myra's brother in law, who betrayed the couple to the police.
 Hindley and Brady killed 5 children and teenagers, but Brady lured Smith to his house to help with the murder of the last victim.
-David Smith while he helped to clean up after the murder, was shaken to his core.
-He played along but when he got out of the house, and ran home to his own flat, he and his wife Maureen decided that they had to go to the police.
-He was a tough lad who had been in trouble often with the law, but the barbaric killing horrified him.

 They found the dead body of Edward Evans, a young apprentice whom they had brought to their house the previous night and slaughtered.

 Ian had boasted to Dave about having killed other kids, and told him that he had stood on the grave of one of them, on the moors.
 Dave had at first thought it was just a drunken joke on Brady's part.
-However after seeing the death of Evans, he took it seriously and told the police that other bodies might well be buried on the moor.
+However, after seeing the death of Evans, he took it seriously and told the police that other bodies might well be buried on the moor.

 Later books on the Moors murders have followed Ian and Myra's lives in Prison and their eventual deaths in captivity.